onewelcome/identity-cloud-documentation/docs/products/access/topics/custom-authenticators/custom-authenticators-configuration.md

 ## Application configuration

-Custom Authenticators can be enabled per Application in Onegini Access.
+Custom Authenticators can be enabled per Application in OneWelcome Access.

 Go to `Configuration` → `App configuration` → `Applications` and add or edit an Application.